less-lab-uva/s3c/README.md

   docker build -t s3c .
   ```

-Note: The scripts have been tested with docker versions 20.10.17 and 24.0.6.
+Note: The scripts have been tested with docker versions 20.10.17 and 24.0.6 for Ubuntu, and 24.0.7 for Windows.

 # Generating Figures and Data